edmedia/unitube/README.md

 UniTube - Media sharing platform for universities
 =================================================

-UniTube is a media sharing platform.
+UniTube is a media sharing platform designed for use in tertiary education institutions.
+It has been developed by Educational Media, Higher Education Development Centre, University of Otago, Dunedin, NZ.

 You can share video, audio, Microsoft office, OpenOffice, PDF and many more file types with UniTube.

 Features
 --------

     * Supports many file types
-    * media file can be embedded to any html page
+    * media files can be embedded in any html page

 System requirements
 -------------------

     * Modern Operating Systems, such as Windows XP, Windows Vista, Windows 2003 Server, Linux (Ubuntu).
 Although UniTube has no problem to run under Windows, it is highly recommended to use a Linux server, especially a Ubuntu server.
-All our testings are carried under Ubuntu .
+All our testings are carried under Ubuntu.
     * Java JDK 5.0 or JDK 6.0
     * Java application server (sucn as Tomcat 5.5, Tomcat 6)
     * FFmpeg